awslabs/aws-tools-for-vmware/docs/powershell/Upgrade-SqlServerStandaloneDatabaseEngineInstance.ps1.md

 testing framework.
 Please test thoroughly.

-### Security
-To reduce the risk of unintended code execution, a file hash must be supplied for the setup file, which will be compared to a file hash of the specified setup file in an attempt to confirm file integrity and that the correct media has been loaded before launching the upgrade.
-Additionally,
-a few properties will be checked in an attempt to confirm that a SQL Server setup file has been specified.

 ### Local upgrades
 For local upgrades, this script requires elevated privileges and must be run from PowerShell launched with the 'Run as Administrator' option.